dqops/dqo/docs/dqo-concepts/measuring-data-quality-with-data-grouping.md

 # Data grouping
-This guide shows how DQOps uses a *GROUP BY* clause in SQL queries to analyze data quality of data coming from multiple sources, aggregated in one table.
+This guide shows how DQOps uses a *GROUP BY* clause in SQL queries to analyze the quality of data from multiple sources aggregated into a single table.

 ## How does data grouping work?